mateuszjurewicz/notes_public/English Vocabulary.md

 to omit or minimize sth in an account or retelling, in order to diminish its importance.
 - `godhead`
 (or godhood) refers to the essence or substance (ousia) of the Christian God, especially as existing in three persons — the Father, Son, and Holy Spirit.
 Tt refers to the aspect or substratum of God that lies behind God's actions or properties (i.e., it is the essence of God), and its nature has been the subject of long debate in every major religion.
+- `green gown` (to give sb a green gown) old-timey way of saying to have sex, e.g. fish/grope for trout in peculiar river, make the beast of two backs, turn belly-to-belly, play at couch quail (Elizabethan) or `join giblets`.
+Giblet is the liver, heart, gizzard, and neck of a chicken or other fowl, usually removed before the bird is cooked, and often used to make gravy, stuffing, or soup.
 - `grouse (to)` (as verb)
 to grumble, to persistently complain (gderac).
 Can refer to a person who often complains by adding an 'r' at the end.
 As a noun it refers to a type of bird.
 - `growler`